Description

 • ^For the Capitani Romani class, the outfit was 440 AP, 756 HE and 84 AA together with 1,280 VR flashless cartridges (VR = "Vampa Ridotta").
 There were also 260 star shells, half of which were supplied with VR cartridges.

-• As rearmed, the 135 mm/45 guns on Giuseppe Garibaldi fired a 33.55 kg (74.0 lbs.) shell at a MV of 870 mps (2,850 fps) to a maximum range of 22,000 m (24,060 yards).
+• As recommissioned as a missile cruiser in 1961, Giuseppe Garibaldi was rearmed with four 135 mm/45 guns in two twin turrets.
+These fired a 33.55 kg (74.0 lbs.) shell at a MV of 870 mps (2,850 fps) to a maximum range of 22,000 m (24,060 yards).
 ROF is stated as being 20 RPMPG, but this seems a bit high for a semi-automatic gun of this caliber unless she was equipped with some sort of automatic loader.
 It is stated that their effective range against aircraft was 13,000 m (14,220 yards).
+Data for the longer 135 mm/53 guns installed in 1968 is unavailable at this time.

 Range